Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker at 3 AM.
-Future you (who will be equally grumpy and caffeine-deprived) will thank you.**
+- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I achieve this with a well-placed `print()` statement and a cup of coffee?"
+You'd be surprised how often the answer is "yes," saving you debugging headaches and maybe even a caffeine overdose.

 ---

-### 📅 Last Updated: 2025-02-24 08:22
+### 📅 Last Updated: 2025-02-24 16:22

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!